 The fiduciary provisions of ERISA, and the fiduciary and other provisions applicable to other employee benefit plans or retirement arrangements that are not subject to ERISA, such as IRAs, may impose limitations on investment in the Fund.
 Fiduciaries of Benefit Plan Investors, in consultation with their advisors, should carefully consider, to the extent applicable, the impact of such fiduciary and other rules and regulations on an investment in the Fund.
-Among other things, Benefit Plan Investor fiduciaries should take into account the composition of the Benefit Plan Investor's portfolio with respect to diversification; the cash flow needs of the Benefit Plan Investor of the Benefit Plan Investor's investment in the Fund; the Benefit Plan Investor's funding objectives; the tax effects of the investment and the tax and other risks described in the sections of this
+Among other things, Benefit Plan Investor fiduciaries should take into account the composition of the Benefit Plan Investor's portfolio with respect to diversification; the cash flow needs of the Benefit Plan Investor and the effects on such needs of the illiquidity of the investment; the economic terms of the Benefit Plan Investor's investment in the Fund; the Benefit Plan Investor's funding objectives; the tax effects of the investment and the tax and other risks described in the sections of this